-Microbiological sampling can be an effective tool to help companies verify that their interventions are working.
+Microbiological sampling is an effective tool to help companies verify that their interventions are working.
 But how much testing is really expedient given the current food safety climate?

 Today, many companies are testing for Listeria, Salmonella, E. coli O157:H7, generic E. coli, various other indicator organisms and, now, six additional STECs.
 Many companies perform raw material sampling, environmental sampling, equipment sampling and finished product sampling.